cram2/pycram/doc/source/remarks.rst

     python -m ipykernel install --user --name <kernel_name> --display-name "<Name_to_display>"

 in your terminal. --name is the name of your virtual environment and --display-name is the name that will display in the drop down menu of jupyter.
-After that, select the correct kernel and everything should work now.
+After that, select the correct Python interpreter kernel and everything should work now.

 Adding Notebooks to the Documentation